 Then the user can execute a container passing the --ssh option, e.g. sarus run --ssh <image> <command>.
-This will first check that the user previously generated the SSH keys, and then will instantiate an SSH daemon per container and setup a custom ssh executable inside the containers.
+This will first check that the user previously generated the SSH keys, and then will instantiate an sshd per container and setup a custom ssh binary inside the containers.